heistp/antler/README.md

 - add an antler _init_ command to create a default project
 - write documentation (in markdown)

+### Version 0.3.0

+#### Features

+- refactor examples to share common setup
+  - add explicit htb quantum

+#### Bugs

+- test for heap retention when streaming FileData
+- remove hard-coded emitting of feedback
+- fix that tests may not be canceled until the second interrupt
+- return errors immediately on failed sets of CCA / sockopts, instead of waiting until the end of the test
+- figure out why packets from tcpdump may be lost without a one-second post-test sleep (maybe buffering, but shouldn't SIGINT flush that? is this a result of the network namespaces teardown issue below?)
+- network namespaces may be deleted before runners have completed, for example if a middlebox is canceled and terminated before the endpoints have completed- possibly add an additional node state during cancellation to handle this
+- fix poor CUE error when Env length > max (Run.Test: field not allowed)

 ### Inbox

 #### Features